-The NAV process
+The NAV Process

 New Appointment & Variation

-The NAV is a process managed by Ofwat.
+A NAV is a process managed by Ofwat.
 A variation of our licence is when we ask Ofwat to vary our appointments, so it can extend the areas we provide services to.
 We then become the new appointee and we have the same duties and responsibilities as the previous statutory water company.
-A NAV therefore involves us replacing another incumbent as the appointee for a specific geographical area.
+A NAV therefore involves us replacing another incumbent as the appointee for a specific area.

 A developer can choose a new appointee for water or wastewater services or water and wastewater services at qualifying sites.
 Once they have changed their supplier to a new appointee, it will take over responsibility for providing those services to their site.

 New appointees can either get water from their own resource, such as a borehole or buy it wholesale from another company.
 NAV’s treat the sewerage in their own plants or discharge it into another company’s sewers.

 Icosa Water will discharge mostly into other company’s sewers which has to be negotiated and a bulk discharge agreement with the incumbent is entered into.